JZ2211/IIoT_wk5/README.md

 ```
 8.	check if Flask is installed:  ```pip show flask```
 1.	if not, please install flask before continue: ```sudo apt install python3-flask```
-1.	install plotly and pandas (you may need to use pip3 if the Raspberry Pi OS is old):
+1.	install plotly and pandas (or pip3 if the default is not python3):
   ```
    pip install plotly
    pip install pandas